hoanphungt/sass-natour-landing-page/README.md

 ### NOTE

-To run the project from local, run:
+To run the project from local, run the following command in the command line to install the project's dependencies and to create a live server:

+* npm install
 * live-server

 To compile SASS to CSS, run: